airim17/DSO-FileSystem/README.md

 # File System

 ### What is it?
 The <a href="https://en.wikipedia.org/wiki/File_system">File System</a> is the part of the Operating System in charge of organizing and dealing with folders and files.
-In order to do so, it needs to manage not only the data, but also the metadata of every folder or file.
+In order to do so, it needs to manage not only the data, but also the <a href="https://en.wikipedia.org/wiki/Metadata">metadata</a> of every folder or file.

 ### What is in the repository?